Samsung Galaxy S10: Software

 The S10 range ships with Android 9.0 "Pie".
 They are the first Samsung smartphones to ship with a major revamp of Samsung's Android user experience known as One UI.
 A main design element of One UI is intentional repositioning of key user interface elements in stock apps to improve usability on large screens.
 Many apps include large headers that push the beginning of content towards the center of the display, while navigation controls and other prompts are often displayed near the bottom of the display instead.

 Samsung released the Android 10 update to the Galaxy S10 series on 28 November 2019.
 The update includes One UI version 2.0.

-On 18 August 2020, it was announced by Samsung that all variants of the S10 series would be supported for three generations of Android software updates.
+On 18 August 2020, it was announced by Samsung that all variants of the S10 series would be supported for three generations of Android software updates, and 4 years of security updates.

-An official list released by Samsung on 2 December 2020, further confirmed that all S10 models would be receiving the Android 11 upgrade with One UI 3.
+An official list released by Samsung on 2 December 2020, further confirmed that all S10 models would be receiving the Android 11 upgrade with One UI 3.0.

-The Galaxy S10 series received the Android 12 upgrade with One UI 4, which marked the last operating system upgrade for the series.
-It will have a last year of security updates.
+In January 2022, the Galaxy S10 series received the Android 12 upgrade with One UI 4, which marked the last major operating system upgrade for the series.
+The Galaxy S10 series reached its end of life in April 2023 with the March 2023 security patch.

+In January 2023, the Galaxy S10 Lite received the Android 13 upgrade with One UI 5, which marked the last major operating system upgrade for the device, before it reached its end of life in March 2024.